mitchness/DoorDilemma/README.md

          Ten minutes?!
 That’s nothing!
 Ten minutes is not late, that’s... human.

                 RECEPTIONIST
-         You're in luck.
+         You are in luck, though.
 We had a cancellation.
 But that's not until an hour.

                 LARRY (gesturing behind him)
          I got stuck behind a human speed bump.
 Ever try walking behind molasses with arthritis?
 That’s what I did!